A primer on time-series data, what it is, where to store it, and how to analyze it to gain powerful insights.

 - (and more)

-For the past decade or so, we have lived in the era of “Big Data”, collecting massive amounts of information about our world and applying computational resources to make sense of it.
+For the past decade or so, we have lived in the era of “Big Data,” to the point where it’s almost reached buzzword status; organizations of all sizes and types collect massive amounts of information about our world and apply computational resources to make sense of it.

 Even though this era started with modest computing technology, our ability to capture, store, and analyze data has improved at an exponential pace, thanks to major macro-trends: Moore’s law, Kryder’s law, cloud computing, an entire industry of “big data” technologies.

-Now we need more.
-We are no longer content to just observe the state of the world, but we now want to measure how our world changes over time, down to sub-second intervals.
-Our “big data” datasets are now being dwarfed by another type of data, one that relies heavily on time to preserve information about the change that is happening.
+We are no longer content to just observe the state of the world.
+Now, we need to measure how our world changes over time, down to sub-second intervals.
+Our “Big Data” datasets are now being dwarfed by another type of data, one that relies heavily on time to preserve information about the change that is happening.

 Does all data start off as time-series data?
-Recall the earlier web application example: we had time-series data but didn’t realize it.
+Recall the earlier web application example: we had time-series data, but didn’t realize it: tracking user activity that would help you analyze engagement.
 Or think of any “normal” dataset.
 Say, the current accounts and balances at a major retail bank.
 Or the source code for a software project.
 Or the text for this article.

 Put differently: Don’t all databases have logs?

 We recognize that many applications may never require time-series data (and would be better served by a “current-state view”).
 But as we continue along the exponential curve of technological progress, it would seem that these “current-state views” become less necessary.
-And that by storing more and more data in its time-series form, we may be able to understand it better.
+Instead we’re finding that storing more and more data in its time-series form often helps us to understand it better.

 So is all data time-series data?
 I’ve yet to find a good counter example.
 If you’ve got one, I’m open to hearing it.
 Regardless, one thing is clear: time-series data already surrounds us.
 It’s time we put it to use.